 16. The finish line may be between a mark and the starters hut, the committee boat, or a shore based transit pole.

 17. Handicap & Fleet races should be between 45 and 60 minutes duration.
-A boat failing to finish within 20 minutes on corrected time of the first boat finishing shall be scored "did not finish".
-Boats with a yardstick number of 1200 or greater shall normally sail fewer laps.
+A boat failing to finish within 20 minutes on corrected time of the first boat finishing may be scored "did not finish" Boats with a yardstick number of 1200 or greater shall normally sail fewer laps.

 18. Shortened Course.
 Race officers should advise shortening course by displaying the S Flag (Blue Square with White surround) with two blasts.
 This action should be carried out before the leading boat crosses the line or rounds a mark on the course.